-To summarise the building is of moderate size and the external walls are in excellent condition.
-The eaves lines have small gaps over them which are cobwebby.
-Gaps under the roof coverings had no indication of use by bats but are shallow and exposed.
-Overall this building has low potential for use by bats, our categorisation would be 3.
-Further details of our categorisation can be found in Table 1.
+To summarise the building is of moderate size and the external walls are in good condition.
+The roof is in good order with only occasional lifted slates.
+Overall this building has low potential for use by bats, our categorisation would be 5.
+Further details of our risk categorisation can be found on Table 1.